RCHI-Lab/Wearable_Scratch_Intensity/README.md

 The "final_code" directory consists of 6 scripts for training and testing all 6 models using LOSO-CV.
 It also contains the final intensity regression model, normalizer, and script  "intensity_model_training.py" for training this model using all 20 participants' data from the first human study.
 It also has various functions in the "processing_functions.py" script. "save_data.py" uses the processing functions and data to save the datasets into pickle files (located under "data" directory)

 The "final_paper" directory consists of 4 jupyter notebook files used to generate results and create figures for the paper.
+It additionally contains a folder, "figure_data", which contains csv files for many of the results figures.

 The "teensy_code" folder has the code for the teensy to sample the contact microphone and accelerometer.